Repost from my newspaper column. Written eons ago.

-Since the beginning of time, the Lions Club in my little village of Anatevka hosts an Easter egg hunt.
-The Lions Club is a strange bunch with fraternal rituals.
-My father sometimes returned from weekly meetings with his tie sawed in half.
-Fined for something silly like his beloved Cubs winning a game, Dad often paid the price with half of a wide navy and gold tie.
+Since time immemorial, the Lions Club in my little village of Anatevka hosted an Easter egg hunt.
+The Lions Club is a strange bunch, er, pride, with fraternal rituals.
+My father—who once held a club office called Tail-Twister— sometimes returned from meetings with his tie sawed in half.
+He had been “fined” for something as silly as his beloved Cubbies winning a game.
+Dad and the other members often paid the price for sins real or imagined.
+Fines and fundraisers enabled the club to raise money for their many charities, and the annual Easter egg hunt.

-My memory underscores a different time – a day when schoolteachers wore ties, and a time when ties were inexpensive enough to waste.
+My memory book reflects a different time—an era when schoolteachers wore ties, and a time when ties were inexpensive enough to waste.

-On a spring Saturday morning in 1965, the wild men of the Lions Club placed multi-colored plastic eggs in the field behind our K-8 elementary school.
+On a spring Saturday morning in 1965, the wild men of the Lions Club hid multi-colored plastic eggs in the field behind our K-8 elementary school.

 Which eggs held candy and which had coins?